szymciem8/OpenLeap/README.md

 * [Setup](#setup)

 ## General Info
-OpenLeap is an open-source project that allows you to use gesture control in your Python projects.
+OpenLeap is an open source project that allows you to add hand gesture control to your Python projects.

 ## Technologies